aws-samples/aws-iot-core-device-provisioning-deep-dive/just-in-time-provisioning/README.md

     openssl req -new -key verificationCert.key -out verificationCert.csr
     ```

-    Now you need to set the Common Name field of the certificate with the registration code:
+    Save the registration code, and now you need to set the Common Name field of the certificate with the registration code:

     **Common Name (e.g. server FQDN or YOUR name) []: XXXXXXXREGISTRATION-CODEXXXXXXX**